 One study evaluating the effects of beef, chicken, and fish protein showed that fish protein had the greatest impact on feelings of fullness.

 To cut calorie consumption even further, opt for lean fish like cod, flounder, halibut ,or sole over higher-calorie options like salmon, sardines, or mackerel.

 Cottage cheese is a great source of protein and an excellent snack for those looking to lose weight.
 One cup (226 grams) of low-fat cottage cheese packs about 28 grams of protein and just 163 calories.

-Multiple studies demonstrate that upping your protein intake from foods like cottage cheese can decrease appetite and hunger levels.
+Multiple studies demonstrate that upping your protein intake from low-calorie foods like cottage cheese can decrease appetite and hunger levels.